 Technology Critical to Balance Top Personal Challenges on the Road

-The Cambria Suites survey found that spending time with loved ones (62 percent) and missing important events and milestones in their personal lives (42 percent) are two of the top five challenges cited by business travelers while on the road.
+The Cambria Suites survey found that spending time with loved ones (62 percent) and missing important events and milestones in their personal lives (42 percent) are two of the top five challenges cited by business travellers while on the road.
 Others include: eating healthy and on a regular schedule (68 percent), getting proper sleep (62 percent), and exercising regularly (60 percent).
-Caring for pets at home (24 percent) is also a concern for some business travelers.
+Caring for pets at home (24 percent) is also a concern for some business travellers.

 Right Hotel has More Impact on Staying Productive than Flight or Rental Car

-The survey also revealed the importance hotels play in achieving balance and productivity when traveling.
+The survey also revealed the importance hotels play in achieving balance and productivity when travelling.
 More than half of road warriors (56 percent) say that the hotel component has a greater impact on their ability to work productively than other trip components, such as their flight or rental car.
 Comfortable beds and bedding (65 percent), closely followed by free Wi-Fi (62 percent) are cited as most important when it comes to hotel services and amenities.
-Friendly, helpful staff (39 percent), free parking (30 percent) and a spacious, well-appointed hotel guestroom (26 percent) complete the top five must-have hotel services for business travelers.
+Friendly, helpful staff (39 percent), free parking (30 percent) and a spacious, well-appointed hotel guest-room (26 percent) complete the top five must-have hotel services for business travellers.